Skip to content

 ComponentWhat to set upWhy

-PlanPro (solo) or Team (if supporting multiple executives)Full platform access
+PlanPro (solo) or Team (if supporting multiple executives)For Cowork access and cross-functional coordination

 Productivity pluginSeed with executive’s preferences, recurring meetings, key stakeholders, and communication styleClaude adapts to your exec’s voice and context